mohzameer/thinkloopv1/DATABASE.md

 # Database Helper Functions Documentation

-Complete guide to using the Firestore database helper functions in ThinkPost.
+Complete guide to using the Firestore database helper functions in ThinkLoops.

 ## Overview